 When you are ready, Floretex is a good option for further improvements in the gut.
 It has 25 high-quality strains, including L. Reuteri, aimed at balancing the gut and reducing the less desired bacteria and yeasts.
 You can find out more about Floratrex by clicking on the link below.

 Another probiotic strain I like is Lactobacillus Helveticus for its health benefits.
 It has been shown to improve anxiety, depression, sleep and social behaviours.

-Although it's likely that your child with ASD has a less diverse range of gut microbes, remember, a tablet can't do all of the work.
+Although it's likely that your child with ASD has a less diverse range of gut microbes, remember, a tablet can't do all the work.
 Using probiotics is just one of the ways health can be improved in combination with a healthy diet and lifestyle that includes prebiotic foods (dietary fibre).
 I also recommend you consider adding probiotic foods such as Kefir and Sauerkraut.
 These foods are a healthy and cost-effective way to introduce beneficial bacterium.